Latest news Dynamics 365 FO exams and certifications(Last Updated On: August 18, 2019)

 As an example, please note – some of – my own current transcript.
 The ones for AX 2012 are still Active (the ones for prior technologies like AX 2009 have gone), and the MB-3?? are not graded yet, being in BETA.

 New Financial and Supply Chain certificates require 7 days (probably)

 Please do note that for the new certification Microsoft Certified: Dynamics 365 for Finance and Operations, Financials Functional Consultant Associate, two tests must be passed: The core MB-300 (exam class MB-300) and the functional MB-310 (exam class MB-310).

-Similarly, for the new certification Microsoft Certified: Dynamics 365 for Finance and Operations, Supply Chain Functional Consultant Associate, two tests must be passed: The core MB-300 (expect a 3 days course) and the functional MB-330 (expect a 4 days course).
+Similarly, for the new certification Microsoft Certified: Dynamics 365 for Finance and Operations, Supply Chain Functional Consultant Associate, two tests must be passed: The core MB-300 (exam class MB-300) and the functional MB-330 (exam class MB-330).

 The new MB-3?? are harder than the old MB6-8??

 Since the exam MB-300 is a really tough cookie, and the exams MB-310 or MB-330 are no walks in the park either, we still have quite a few people wanting to pass the good old MB6-895 and MB6-896.
 Rumours and facts have found their way to the market (despite Microsoft being pretty hard on people sharing NDA stuff).
 Exam duration is now 180-210 minutes, indicating the difficulty.
 Don't be mislead by the apparently low number of questions, like 30-50.

 My take: It will be much harder and require more training to get certified after August 31 (or whatever the final retirement date will be), and the old certifications will still be valid for years.